Schedule Online

 • Encapsulated Hyaluronic Micro-spheres

 Most moisturizers are made of more than one type of HA.
 SkinMedica’s H5 Hydrator has five types of HA in it.
-I choose the brand of HA based upon the patient’s Baumann Skin Type®.
+I choose the brand of HA based upon the patient’s Baumann your skin type®.

 Is Hyaluronic Acid an Effective Moisturizer?